 1:1 video chat

-For exclusively in-person events, planners can intentionally design activities and experience for greater engagement.
-See page 31 for some ideas.
+For exclusively in-person events, planners can intentionally design activities and experiences for greater engagement.

 4. Post-Event: Fuel Community Engagement